alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 handles it at all, but OOP subtyping seems like the easiest way to model something like this in a static language ...

-* for one, the hierarchy is simple to understand, simple to model - you just inherit from <br /> `Function1[-T, +R]` - done
+* for one, the hierarchy is simple to understand, simple to model, as subtyping is something that OOP simply does - you just inherit from <br /> `Function1[-T, +R]` - and you're done
-* downcasting to a function is something OOP simply does - you just pass your object to something that expects a function - done
+* downcasting to a function is something OOP simply does - you just pass your object to something that expects a function and you can forget the original type of that value
-* functions are *contravariant* in their parameters and *covariant* in their return type (in OOP at least) - this is not something easily done without OOP OR without the language being completely dynamic (such that co/contra-variance does not matter) - a Set is a bad example, as Sets in Scala are invariant, however you can probably think of useful usecases for where you'd want this for your own types that behave as functions

 This is just a small and insignificant example of course, like most examples I'm giving here, but to me properly done OOP (where every